Goste64/creditcard-checker/README.md

   * Card type (AMEX, Discover, MasterCard, VISA, Unknown)
   * Card number
   * Card validity (valid, invalid)
-* Results must be accurate and covered by unit tests
+* Results that are be accurate and covered by unit tests

 ## Resources